Children's Reading Age Guide

 "Those children who had not achieved a reading age of over nine were unable to access the curriculum - and dealt with the problem by disrupting lessons or, in extreme cases, simply refusing to enter the classroom.
 Following reading tests the school took radical steps, including ripping up lesson plans.
 As the head teacher says: What's the point of learning French [or anything else] if you can't read English?"
 (Channel 4 Dispatches: Why Our Children Can't Read 22 Oct 2007)

-If you know of any other helpful links we could add here please let us know, please note we do not necessarily endorse the content on other websites.
+If you know of any other helpful links we could add here or find a broken link please let us know.

 The National Literacy Trust - National Reading Campaign